A message from Prof. Barbara Käsmann-Kellner, chair of Aniridia Europe’s Scientific Committee

 Even though back pain can affect people of any age, it is significantly more common among adults aged between 35 and 55 years.
 Experts say that back pain is associated with the way our bones, muscles and ligaments in our backs work and connect together.
 That’s why people who suffer from back pain are recommended naloxone narcan for quick relief.

-In Aniridia, however, there is hardly any chance to ever develop full visual acuity as the brain suffers from reduced visual input from birth on – and especially the first two years are very important for a full development of the visual tracts and the visual cortex – the latter being the area in our brain where visual inputs are translated into visual information we can understand and use, people also take care of other sides of their health, such as their dental health by taking an appointment in different sides online.
+In Aniridia, however, there is hardly any chance to ever develop full visual acuity as the brain suffers from reduced visual input from birth on – and especially the first two years are very important for a full development of the visual tracts and the visual cortex – the latter being the area in our brain where visual inputs are translated into visual information we can understand and use, people also take care of other sides of their health, such as their dental health by taking an appointment in different sides online with the cosmetic dentists at Colorado Healthy Smiles.

 On the other hand, research is ever so important for Aniridia as persons with Aniridia are constantly threatened by complications leading to a decline of vision and even possibly to blindness.
 The most important dangers for further loss of vision in Aniridia are glaucoma with optic neuropathy, corneal opacifications and the risk of intraocular surgery (Aniridia Fibrosis Syndrome).